Visit Budapest Attractions and Monuments, Top 25 list 2019

 House of Terror

 A beautiful monument built to commemorate Hungary’s leaders starting with the tribal chiefs leading the Hungarians into the Carpathian basin over a thousand years ago.
-Heroes Square conveniently connects Andrássy Avenue to the City Park.
+Heroes Square conveniently connects Andrássy Avenue to the City Park – so it’s a perfect addition to a stroll either way.

 City Park (Városliget)